Saints associated with the Hen Ogledd: Saint Ke

 Saint Ke (or Kea) was a 5th-century saint born in Leuddiniawn (Lothian).
 He is said to be the son of King Leuddun of Lothian and that he served as a bishop in the Hen Ogledd before he moved to Wales and then to Cornwall.
 Later, he also travelled to Brittany.
 He is venerated in these locations.
+There is a 17th Century church of St Ke located in Saint-Quay-Perros, Brittany.

 Rheged

 Saint Patrick

 Saint Patrick lived in Britain in the 5th century.
 At the age of 16 he was kidnapped by Irish pirates and spent nearly 6 years in Ireland until he escaped and returned to Britain.
 Later, he became ordained and returned to Ireland, where it is believed that he performed numerous miracles, such as ridding the snakes from Ireland – though this is thought to be an allegory for the subduing of paganism on the island.
 In some traditions he was born in Glannoventa, modern day Ravenglass in Cumbria, which was then part of the kingdom of Rheged.